sonianicoletti/Essence_LLM/data/markdown/Alpha_state_cards.md

 Description: All remaining housekeeping tasks have been completed and the work has been officially closed.
 Checklist: Lessons learned, Metrics available, Everything archived, Budget reconciled & closed, Team released, No outstanding, uncompleted tasks

-# Way of Working cards
+# Way of Working Alpha State cards

 Title: Way of Working Alpha
 Description: The tailored set of practices and tools used by a team to guide and support their work.